Chimacum Middle School Eagles!

 2011 to 2012 at Chimacum MS (6th 3 Sci, 8th 2 Sci)

 In Washington, Al worked his first year in a replacement contract at Blue Heron Middle school teaching 7th grade Language Arts and Social Studies.
 In that one year at Blue Heron, Al worked closely with the 7th grade team to create integrative units for the kids and he and his classes participated in two online collaborative projects.
-Al brought the MayaQuest experience to his 7th graders as he and his kids learned to create websites with HTML (see their 1996 Election papers).
+Al brought the MayaQuest experience to his 7th graders as he and his kids learned to create websites with HTML.
 Al remained with Blue Heron only for the 1996-1997 school year.

 Once his replacement contract was over, Al found the perfect position at Chimacum Middle School.
 Sixth grade is a great balance between fifth and seventh.
 Al has been at Chimacum since the fall of 1997.
 CMS is a great place to work and a pretty fantastic district that puts kids first and respects its teachers.
 The middle school is a perfect fit for Al where he enjoys working side-by-side with extraordinary and wonderful people.
 At Chimacum, Al joined the middle school's building council as 6th grade representative from 1997 to 2001 and he is part of his school's technology team as well as the district's technology team.
 He was also hired as part-time, assistant district technician to help the district's tech guy, Chris Martin, especially as the Chimacum Schools were growing.
 Towards the end of his first year at Chimacum (summer of 1998), Al taught two classes, one on using CD-ROMs in the computer lab with your class, and one on using Easy Grade Pro 3.06 grading program, and two Beginning Internet classes.
 The classes were attended by Chimacum Middle School teachers, Chimacum School district teachers and by teachers from Jefferson County at Chimacum's summer institute.
 Al has also taught classes to the Chimacum staff on making websites with Claris Homepage (summer of 2000), on using Grade Machine 6.0 (summer of 2001) and on creating PowerPoint presentations (summer of 2002).